| | | | | | | | | |

 • Rice, stir-fried vegetables, and gyoza bowls are a must-try for a restaurant-style meal.
 If you don’t want to serve vegetable dumplings as an appetizer, steam some rice and stir-fry some green vegetables with plenty of garlic.
 Arrange it in a bowl with the gyoza, some cucumber salad, and a dipping sauce.
 Yuuuuuum.

 • Japanese dumpling soup is one of the easiest ways to serve vegetable gyoza.
 Make a quick soup base from vegetable broth, umami-rich soy sauce, ginger, garlic, sesame oil, spring onions (scallions), and Napa cabbage.
-You can cook the gyoza directly in the soup instead of making potstickers or add the fried gyoza into the broth afterward.
+You can cook the gyoza directly in the soup instead of making potstickers or add the fried gyoza into the broth afterwards.
 This vegetable gyoza soup makes for a delicious and light lunch!

 Vegetable gyozas on three blue plates with dumpling dipping sauce.